 The Ride-sharing apps in Nepal & their concept are not very old.
 Tootle ignited this concept in 2017 and was successful in a short span.
 With a growing number of smartphone users, affordable data packs & digital payments, ride-sharing have become very popular.
 Pathao came a year later after Tootle and is currently the most popular one in Nepal.
 Today, we are listing the top 5 ride-sharing apps in Nepal.

 The first on our list is Pathao, the well-known app among Nepalese.
 Pathao started its journey in Nepal in 2018 against the likes of Tootle which came a year ago Pathao.
 With the rising number of ride-sharing app users, Pathao got popular within a year.
-The typical naming is also one of the helpful parts of being popular among Nepalese people.
+Typical naming is also one of the helpful parts of being popular among Nepalese people.

 Pathao offers bike, cab, and food delivery services now.
 Initially, it started with motorbike services only.
 The company commenced its bike services on 24 September 2018, car services on 9 August 2019.
 Also, it started delivering food on 2 October 2020.
 The company also provides insurance for riders & users.
 Also, the App layout is polished and easy to use.
-With the time being, people have gained trust & it has arguably become the number one ride-sharing platform in Nepal.
+With time being, people have gained trust & it has arguably become the number one ride-sharing platform in Nepal.

 - Country of Origin:- Bangladesh